 - Brush the eating areas of your teeth in back-and-forth motions.
 Brush the tops of your molars because food can quickly get stuck in the pits and grooves.

-- Finally, clean your tongue with the brush.
+- Finally, clean your tongue with a brush.
 It aids in the removal of odor-causing bacteria.